Environmental information

 Industrial wastewater is treated in CHPP-2 local treatment plants and discharged into the rainwater sewer of Riga.

-To reduce the impact of its operations on biodiversity, the Group makes annual payments for the restoration of fish resources in the Daugava River basin in accordance with the requirements of regulatory enactments.
-In 2021, 1.2 million juveniles of salmon, sea trout, pikeperch, whitefish, vimba, and pike and 5.1 million of lamprey larvae were released into the rivers.
+To reduce the impact of its operations on biodiversity, the Group makes annual payments for the restoration of fish resources in the River Daugava Basin in accordance with the requirements of regulatory enactments.
+In 2023, approximately 1.5 million juveniles of salmon, sea trout, pikeperch and vimba, and 6.9 million lamprey larvae were released into the rivers.
+In addition, the Group also implements other projects to improve fish habitats and migration, e.g., placing artificial fish spawning nests in the River Daugava and cleaning small rivers in the Daugava River Basin.
+In 2023, as many as 450 artificial fish spawning nests were installed in the River Daugava and monitored with underwater cameras.

 Basic Environmental and Energy Management policy principles